Treatment (the Program)

 Community Education and Prevention

 Recognizing the devastating impact of addiction on individuals, families, and communities, AARC is very involved in numerous educational initiatives to support awareness, education, and prevention of drug and alcohol abuse.
 Our partnership with several public services opens up numerous opportunities for community education including: in-house community workshops; school presentations for students, parents and teachers; post-secondary presentations for nursing programs; and addiction certificate programs; as well as practicum placements for post-secondary counselling and addiction studies students.
+During the COVID-19 pandemic, AARC has continued this initiative with online presentations.

 Biological, psychological, social and spiritual treatment